lexfurnari/TCP-Practice/README.md

-Experiments with reliable transport over UDP
+Experiments with reliable transport over UDP:

+We added TCP like protocols to better_client.py and deployed the client and server code on Amazon Cloud Machines.
+Some of the servers had issues such as delayed sending, dropped data and out of order sending.
+We implmeneted timeouts to handle lostand delayed data.
+If the packets were not received, those packets were retransmitted.
+Our code does not handle out of order packets.
+All packets are received, however,changes to the server code were not made to rearrange the packets as they came in.

 * datasource.py - Python code to generate example data packets.
-* client\_saw.py - A bare-bones stop-and-wait protocol client.
+* better_client.py - Originally a bare-bones stop-and-wait protocol client.
+Now implements timeouts and retransmission.
 * server.py - A server that receives and ACKs packets.
 * datasink.py - Python code to consume and analyze arriving packets.
 * trace.py - Python code to log packet times and sequence numbers.